PhindyChimele20/thermoacid_transciptome_project/README.md

 ---

 ## 4. How the workflow works
+The workflow files is stored in workflow/ and it is divided into different steps:
 DESCRIBE THE WORKFLOW HERE - NOTE THE BELOW ARE JUST EXAMPLES, REPLACE WITH YOUR OWN - YOURS CAN TAKE A VERY DIFFERENT FORMAT The workflow files is stored in `workflow/`.